 People have done all types of things to rid their tanks of GHA and I’m one of them.
 Although some of these products are great, they will not work in all aquariums.
 Some items to try include phosphate RX, fluconazole for fish, seachem phosguard, red sea nopox and others.

 What worked best for me is dosing the tank with 35% food grade hydrogen peroxide.
-12% hydrogen peroxide works just as well, using 2ml per 10 gallons of aquarium water.
-The GHA in my tank was out of control. and hydrogen peroxide worked perfect.
+12% hydrogen peroxide works just as well, using 2ml of hydrogen peroxide per 10 gallons of aquarium water.
+The GHA in my tank was out of control and hydrogen peroxide worked perfect.
 I dosed 2ml for every 10 gallons every other day for a week.
 For best results, turn off all pumps so your water is very still.
 Get a syringe to measure the amount and gently dose over a rock with green hair algae.
 Leave pumps off for 10 minutes then power up.
 Do this to different parts of your tank until all is gone.
-The rest of the hydrogen peroxide will flow through the entire water column, dissolving other green hair algae.
+The rest of the hydrogen peroxide will flow through the entire water column in your aquarium, dissolving other green hair algae.

 The removal of green hair algae will drive you crazy.
 Check out this video I made that shows how I killed it with hydrogen peroxide.
 It never came back.

 Make sure not to get the hydrogen peroxide on your skin, as it will irritate it.
 Use gloves and practice caution.
 This hydrogen peroxide will not harm fish, corals or invertebrates.
 Corals may close up for a couple of days, which is normal.

 I have seen the 35% hydrogen peroxide show up as not available at times.
 The biggest reason for this is it’s hard to keep in stock.
 If this is the case and you want it now, the 12% will work well and you can dose double the amount.
 My experience is with the 35% and it works perfectly.
 Green hair algae does not return.